Invoice Tracking Template – Track Auto-billing and Payment Status

 #1 – Heading of the Template

-The template must have a heading that states “invoice tracking template”.
+The template must have a heading that states the “invoice tracking template.”
 The reason for providing this heading would be to ensure that the user can easily understand the purpose of this template.

 #2 – Date of Invoice

-The date of the invoice is very important for the supplier to provide and the same must not be wrongly mentioned or skipped.
+The date of the invoice is crucial for the supplier to provide, and the same must not be wrongly mentioned or skipped.
 The date must be provided at the topmost and that too on the right side of the template.

 #3 – The Ageing Summary of the Debtors